 Before joining the Philosophy Department at the College of Charleston, Christian taught in the Centre for Asian Societies and Histories at the Australian National University, where he also earned his Ph.D.
 He holds a License and Maîtrise ès lettres in philosophy from the University of Bucharest.
 While at ANU, Chrisitan worked on a proof of concept model for parsing Sanskrit based on the Interlingua System (the project was funded by an ARC grant).
 The recipient of several fellowships, Christian was an itinerant scholar for several years.
 He spent four and a half years in India in the mid 1990s pursuing studies in Sanskrit and Indian Philosophy.
 While in India, he was affiliated with several research institutes, including the Asiatic Society in Calcutta (1995-1996), the Bhandarkar Oriental Research Institute and De Nobili College in Pune (1995), and the Central Institute of Higher Tibetan Studies, Sarnath, Varanasi (1995-1997, 2000-2001).
 He was a visiting scholar at Queens' College, Cambridge University in 2000, at the Institut de Civilisation Indienne, Paris in 2001, and at the Academia di Romania in Rome.

-Christian grew up on the banks of the Danube in Galati, Romania; he lives in Charleston, South Carolina and is married to his colleague, philosopher and author Sheridan Hough.
+Christian grew up on the banks of the Danube in Galati, Romania, and has lived on every continent except Africa and Antarctica.
+He is married to his colleague, philosopher and author Sheridan Hough.